Best Booking Software With Payment for Service Businesses in 2026

 Red Flags

 • Managing multiple event types across teams can get tedious.
-The lack of quick duplication slows setup, especially for agencies handling variations.
+The lack of quick duplication slows down setup, especially for agencies handling lots of variations.
 This limitation is also noted in user feedback on G2.

 • Some advanced configurations take time to figure out.
-When I tried setting edge-case availability rules, I had to dig through settings longer than expected.
+When I tried setting edge case availability rules, I had to dig through settings longer than I expected.

-• The interface can feel slightly crowded when scaling beyond a few services or team members, especially early on.
+• The interface can feel slightly crowded when you scale beyond a few services or team members, especially early on before you get used to where everything lives.

 Pricing